salabs/TestArchiver/README.md

                         more recently than given number of months ago --keep-after KEEP_AFTER
-                        Delete old result data but keep data that was archived more recently than given date in ISO 8601 format yyyy- mm-dd.
+                        Delete old result data but keep data that was archived more recently than given date in ISO 8601 format yyyy-mm-dd.
   --clean-team CLEAN_TEAM
                         Delete results only archived under given team name.
+Use this with --keep-X options.
+Otherwise will delete entire history
-  --clean-logs          Delete oldest log messages but not test results or
+  --clean-logs          Delete oldest log messages but not test results or runs.
-                        runs.
-  --clean-logs-below {TRACE,DEBUG,INFO,WARN}
+                        Use this with --keep-X options.
+Otherwise will delete entire log history --clean-logs-below {TRACE,DEBUG,INFO,WARN}
                         Delete oldest log messages that are bellow given log level but not test results or runs.
+Use this with --keep-X options.
+Otherwise will delete entire log history
   --clean-keyword-stats
-                        Delete oldest keyword statistics databut not test results or runs.
+                        Delete oldest keyword statistics data but not test results or runs.
+Use this with --keep-X options.
+                        Otherwise will delete entire log history

 Limit archived data:
   --no-keywords         Do not archive keyword data